amruta-test28/MyTest/README.md

 # PearsonAutomation

-This project is designed to perform Unit tests on website 'www.pearson.com' to check navigation of other pages from Home page.
+This project is designed to perform Unit tests on website 'www.pearson.com' to check navigation to...... other pages from Home page.

 Thee are 4 Unit tests designed for this project.
 1. Section_Student-This test checks accessability of the sub pages inside Students link.